Q: What are Residential Care Facilities for the Elderly?

-RCFE’s are not required to employ a full-time doctor or nurse but Daybreak Retirement Villa is owned and operated by a licensed medical professional with extensive experience in elder care which are intimately involved in the care of residents.
+RCFE’s are not required to employ a full-time doctor or nurse but Daybreak Retirement Villa is owned and operated by a licensed medical professional with extensive experience in elder care which is intimately involved in the care of residents.
 Residents continue to see their own physicians.
 Caregivers are available to assist residents with coordination of transportation to their doctor’s office as needed.
 Frequently, a physician will travel to the home to see his or her patient in the community.

 Yes.
 Licensing requires all staff including the owner and administrator to be fingerprinted and have their background checked before working in an RCFE.
 All care homes follow Title 22 and Health & Safety Code regulations.
-It spells out everything from admission, personnel, operation, safety, activities, medical needs etc. Licensing also conducts unannounced inspections to ensure quality of service.
-The local ombudsman office is also involved to ensure quality of care.
+It spells out everything from admission, personnel, operation, safety, activities, medical needs etc. Licensing also conducts unannounced inspections to ensure the quality of service.
+The local ombudsman office is also involved to ensure the quality of care.

 Q: What are the benefits of living in a smaller residential care home?

-There are a several differences between a large facility and a smaller RCFE.
+There are several differences between a large facility and a smaller RCFE.
 In a large facility, one caregiver usually takes care of 20 or more residents.
 At a smaller home, caregiver to resident ratio is normally 1 to 3.
 The resident gets much more individual attention from the caregivers.
 In a large facility, there may be 2 or 3 shifts with different staff each shift.
 In a smaller home, there is typically 24 caregiver to provide continuous and consistent care.
 This helps limit miscommunication between shifts and is especially beneficial for residents with special needs like dementia.
 In a large facility, due to the number of residents, it is difficult to cater to personal preference in terms of activities and food service.
-In a small care home it’s a focal point of our services.
+In a small care home, it’s a focal point of our services.